Priyanka Barve

 Priyanka Barve is an Indian playback singer and actress.
 Barve has sung songs in Marathi, Hindi and in some other Indian languages, however she is most active in the Marathi industry.
 Barve is known for playing Anarkali in Feroz Khan's Broadway adaptation of Mughal E Azam.
+She Won Maharashtra State Film Award for Best Female Playback Singer at 56th Maharashtra State Film Awards for Song "Kalokhachya watevarti" From Film Bandishala.